Esteves4/Smartbee/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your arduino for development and testing purposes.

 ### Prerequisites

 ```
 The Arduino IDE
+Thingspeak account

 Microcontroller: ...........
 Arduino nano
 Sensor: ....................
 DHT22